savabs/VIM_AIEDITOR_PLUG/README.md

 - `:ShowErrorLog` – open `/tmp/vim_ai_error.log` in a scratch buffer.
 - `:ShowDebugLog` – open `/tmp/debug_ai_summary.log` in a scratch buffer.
 - `:AISummaryChat` – start an interactive chat session.
-When PyQt5 is installed the chat opens in a glass window; otherwise a simple chat bar is used.
+When PyQt5 is installed the chat opens in a glass window; otherwise a simple chat bar is used. ( try this one first )

 Conversation history is stored in the global variable `g:ai_summary_history`.
 If `g:ai_summary_history_file` is defined (defaults to